HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 So, here, we explain how to update the position $x_i$ in an one iteration.

 If our problem is just a general continuous optimization problem, we can directly apply the coordinate Newton direction.
 However, $x_i^new$ may not be in the hexagonal lattice $Q^hex$.
-So we need to round it to the nearest point in $Q^hex$.
+So, we need to round it to the nearest point in $Q^hex$.
 This figure shows this rounding operation.
 Select the vertex $i$ at $x_i$, and compute the coordinate Newton direction as this arrow.
 Then, by rounding it to the nearest point in $Q^hex$, we determine the new position $x_i^{new}$.
 To keep the injectivity of the assignment $\pi$, we need to swap the vertices if necessary.

 In this process, we empirically found that adding a small random noise vector to the coordinate Newton direction is effective.
-This randomness is similar to the SA one, and it can help to escape from local minima and to explore the solution space more effectively.
+This randomness is similar to the SA one, and it can help to escape from local minima and explore the solution space more effectively.

-So, this it the one step of our proposed method, and we repeat this process for some iterations.
+So, this is the one step of our proposed method, and we repeat this process for some iterations.

 ## 18

-Finally, the obtained placement (this one) could be too small or too large, since we did not case about the scale.
-Thus, as the final step, we rescale by $c^*$ to obtain the initial placement  (like this) and apply L-BFGS algorithm for the final placement.
+Finally, the obtained placement (this one) could be too small or too large since we did not care about the scale.
+Thus, as the final step, we rescale by $c^*$ to obtain the initial placement  (like this) and apply the L-BFGS algorithm for the final placement.

-So we have to the optimal scaling factor $c^*$.
+So we have to find the optimal scaling factor $c^*$.
 Recalling the original problem for the FR force model, the problem is to minimize this function $\phi(c)$.
 Here and here is the $c$.

 Since this function is convex, we can find the optimal scaling factor $c^*$ by solving this problem as this one.

 This value can be computed in the $\order{\abs{E}}$ complexity.
 Thus, as far as we rescale the placement by this $c^*$, we can select any $\epsilon$ to define the hexagonal lattice $Q^hex$.
-So we can eliminate the parameter $\epsilon$ from the problem.
+So, we can eliminate the parameter $\epsilon$ from the problem.

 ## 19